-This section describes how to monitor GCS performance by identifying data blocks and objects which are frequently used (hot) by all instances.
+You can monitor GCS performance by identifying data blocks and objects which are frequently used (hot) by all instances.

 High concurrency on certain blocks may be identified by GCS wait events and times.

 The gc current block busy wait event indicates that the access to cached data blocks was delayed because they were busy either in the remote or the local cache.
 This could be caused by any of the following: